visual-layer/fastdup/README.md

 ## Advanced Features

-The following are advanced functionalities of fastdup which are still in the beta testing phase.
+Learn how to use fastdup as a poweruser!

-Sign up for free to be a beta tester and get early access.
-Drop us an email at info@visual-layer.com .
+> **Note**: We decided to release the advance features free to use without any license key!
+Try them out and let us know what you think!

 <table>